dnsimple/dnsimple-support/content/articles/spf-record.markdown

 v=spf1 a mx ip4:69.64.153.131 include:_spf.google.com ~all
 ```

 The SPF record always starts with the `v=` element.
 This indicates the SPF version that is used.
-Right now the version should always be `spf1` as this is the most common version of SPF that is understood by mail exchanges.
+Right now, the version should always be `spf1` as this is the most common version of SPF that is understood by mail exchanges.

 One or more terms follow the version indicator.
 These define the rules for which hosts are allowed to send mail from the domain, or provide additional information for processing the SPF record.
 Terms are made up of mechanisms and modifiers.
 The following mechanisms are defined: